-A recognized leader on military issues and national security issues, Rep. Sanchez is the third highest ranking Democrat and the most senior female member on the Armed Services Committee.
-She currently serves as the Ranking Member of the Strategic Forces Subcommittee, where her top priority is preparing our Armed Forces for a new generation of security challenges.
-On the Strategic Forces subcommittee, the Congresswoman oversees our nation's strategic weapons, ballistic missile defense, space programs, and Department of Energy national security programs.
+A recognized leader on military issues and national security issues, Rep. Sanchez is the second ranked Democrat and the most senior female member on the Armed Services Committee.
+She currently serves as the Ranking Member of the Tactical Air and Land Subcommittee, where her top priority is preparing our Armed Forces for a new generation of security challenges, focusing on Army and Air Force aquisition programs and weapons systems as well as Navy and Marine corps aviation programs and National Guard issues.
+Rep. Sanchez also serves on the Strategic Forces subcommittee, where she served as ranking member in the 112th Congress, overseeing the nation's strategic weapons, ballistic missile defense, space programs, and Department of Energy national security programs.

-Rep. Sanchez is Co-Chair of the Congressional Caucus on Vietnam and a member of the Blue Dog Democrats, the New Democratic Coalition, and the Congressional Human Rights Caucus.
+Rep. Sanchez is also Co-Chair of the Congressional Caucus on Vietnam and a member of the Blue Dog Democrats, the New Democratic Coalition, and the Congressional Human Rights Caucus.
 She is also Co-Chair of the Congressional Caucus on Korea.
 She was appointed by Leader Pelosi to serve on the Joint Economic Committee (JEC), a bipartisan, bicameral committee that continually monitors matters relating to the US economy, including unemployment, foreclosures, and interest rates.

 A product of public schools and Head Start, Sanchez is a graduate of Chapman University and American University's MBA program.
 Prior to serving in Congress, she was a financial manager at the Orange County Transportation Authority, an assistant vice president at Fieldman, Rollap and Associates, and an associate at Booz, Allen, and Hamilton.